modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	**In 1964** “for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser-laser principle”.
 (Prize shared with Nicolay Gennadiyevich Basov and Aleksandr Mikhailovich Prokhorov).

-	WORK: “Stimulated emission means that a light packet, a photon, coming in contact with an atom can cause an electron to descend to a lower energy level so that an additional photon with the same amount of energy is emitted.
+	**WORK:** “Stimulated emission means that a light packet, a photon, coming in contact with an atom can cause an electron to descend to a lower energy level so that an additional photon with the same amount of energy is emitted.
 If electrons are elevated to higher energy levels with the help of heat or light, an avalanche-like effect occurs when they fall to lower levels.
 In the 1950s Charles Townes, Nicolay Basov, and Aleksandr Prokhorov contributed to putting this phenomenon into practical use in masers and lasers, which produce concentrated and coherent beams of microwaves and light, respectively.”

-	Nobel Lecture: *Production of Coherent Radiation by Atoms and Molecules* by Townes.
+	**Nobel Lecture:** *Production of Coherent Radiation by Atoms and Molecules* by Townes.

 	- Basic Maser principles
 	- Maser Clocks and Amplifiers
-	- Optical ad Infrared Masers, or Lasers
+	- Optical and Infrared Masers, or Lasers
 	- Present Performance of Lasers
 	- Some Applications of Lasers
 	- The Phonon Maser